robdonn/shortlink/README.md

 The link will always open in a new tab so the user does not lose the information.

 If the user clicks the button to add the link to their clipboard, a success message is displayed and the button restores itself after 5 seconds in case they need to use it again.

+#### Visit tracking

+When a user visits the shortlink, the database entry is updated to include a timestamp of the visit as well as incrementing visit counter.
+This data can be used to provide statistics such as the most popular shortlinks.

+### Future Features

+There are a number of features that were planned but not implemented due to time constraints.

+#### Custom shortlink

+The ability for a user to provide their own custom shortlink code when generating a link, e.g. `http://localhost:3000/MyCoolLink99`.
+This would involve providing a field in the index page form, validation to ensure it matches the schema requirements and server verification to ensure the shortlink code does not already exist.

+#### Shortlink expiration

+The ability for a user to set an expiration date for their shortlink, or an automated expiration time, so that a shortlink is removed from the database after a set time.
+Useful for time limited campaigns, or database management.

+This feature could also remove database entries that have not been visited for a certain amount of time.

+#### Shortlink details page

+A page that provides details about a generated shortlink.
+This page could show graphs related to visit history, as well as edit and delete functionality if user authentication is ever added.

+#### Popular shortlink page

+A page listing the most visited shortlinks for different periods, e.g. Most visited today, Most visited this month.
+This page could be used to link to the details page for the different shortlinks, and also as a social page for visitors to explore custom links.

+A `private` field could be added to the `Shortlink` database model to omit a shortlink from this list.

 ### Testing